 speaker

 Raj Sharma

 Yeah, thank you for taking my questions.
 I wanted to understand a little bit, maybe get some color on Rasmussen.
-I see the improvement in the enrollment is now almost flat, projected to be almost flat next quarter.
-Where, you know, can this business, what can this business do and is capable of specifically, you know, not as much in the year on year growth from here, but really on the EBITDA margins, you know, you're getting, you had negative nine this quarter in the EBITDA margins.
-You know, what could these get to in the second half and more sort of longer term, fiscal 25, 26 relative to where they were, you know, when you purchased Rasmussen or what the original capability of the operation is.
+I see the improvement in the enrollment is now projected to be almost flat next quarter.
+What can this business do and is capable of specifically You know, not as much in the year-on-year growth from here, but really on the EBITDA margins, you know, you're getting – you had negative nine this quarter in the EBITDA margins.
+You know, what could these get to in the second half and more sort of longer-term fiscal 25, 26 relative to where they were, you know, when you purchased or what the original capability of the operation is.
 Thank you.

 speaker

 Raj, thank you very much for that question.
-Lang C, question with many component parts to it.
-So let me start by saying as we signaled, we believe 2H24 is where Rasmussen will turn to positive adjusted EBITDA.
-And we see line of sight to that.
+That's a lengthy question with many component parts to it.
+So let me start by saying, as we signaled, we believe 2H24 is where Rasmussen will turn to positive adjusted EBITDA, and we see line of sight to that.
 We're excited about that.
-Several of the things that we believe will have a positive effect on 2025 include the completion of our exiting of the third party IT agreement with and we expect to see meaningful savings on a full year run rate basis in 2025 as a result.
-And certainly as we turn the corner on the enrollment to positive momentum in the fourth quarter and in 2025, we believe that that will have a meaningful improvement in our adjusted EBITDA for each new dollar of revenue.
+Several of the things that we believe will have a positive effect on 2025 include the completion of our exiting of the third party IT agreement with Collegius.
+And we expect to see meaningful savings on a full year run rate basis in 2025 as a result.
+And certainly as we turn the corner on the enrollment to positive momentum in the fourth quarter and in 2025 and beyond, we believe that that will have a meaningful improvement in our adjusted EBITDA for each new dollar of revenue.
 We're now more than covering the fixed costs and that has a very significant effect on our adjusted EBITDA in 2025 and beyond.
 We're not presently giving guidance on 2025, but I'll turn it over to Steve with any other comments he'd like to share.
-Yeah,

 speaker

-Raj, I'll just say some context around there, right?
+Yeah, Raj, I'll just say some context around there.
 In the industry in general, nursing schools and schools similar to Rasmussen operate in the 10, 15, 15 plus percent range.
 We're obviously working to improve that quarter to quarter.
-Angie signaled that we're going to be profitable in terms of EBITDA in the fourth quarter.
-So I think it's reasonable to think that over time we can get to five to 10 percent margins over the next one to two years as you think about us inside the industry.
-That would be very consistent.
-And I think as you look forward to the third, I think you asked about the second half as well, the third quarter and then the fourth quarter, right, will still be negative in the third quarter.
-But on a two-h basis, we would expect it to be positive overall for the second half and the fourth quarter itself.
-So hopefully that gives you a little bit of context around, and I think the trend that has been in place for the 12 plus months is sort of directing in that general zone.
+Angie signaled that we're going to be profitable in terms of EBITDA in the fourth quarter so I think it's reasonable I think that you know over time we can get to you know five to ten percent margins over the next one to two years as you think about uh us inside the industry uh that would be very consistent uh and you know I think as you look forward to the third I think you asked about the second half as well the third quarter and then the fourth quarter right will still be negative in the third quarter but uh on a two H basis, we would expect it to be positive overall for the second half and the fourth quarter itself.
+So hopefully that gives you a little bit of context around, you know, and I think the trend that has been in place for the last 12 plus months is sort of directing in that, in that, in that general zone.

+speaker